10 Tips to Supercharge & Improve Your Morning Routine

 • Keeping movement realistic to what is doable and achievable

-Since very if any water is consumed throughout the night, the body is slightly already dehydrated when it wakes.
+Since very little if any water is consumed throughout the night, the body is slightly already dehydrated when you wake up in the morning.
 Being even slightly dehydrated can increase feelings of tiredness and lethargy.

-Focusing on drinking more water in the morning may be just the trick to burst energy.
+Focusing on drinking more water in the morning may be just the trick to boosting energy levels first thing.
 Ways to hydrate in the morning include drinking a glass of water while brewing coffee or taking any vitamin, medication, etc. Having a glass of water at the bedside can also encourage more water intake right away.

 7. Eat a Nourishing Breakfast